 TL;DR

-Around 4.7 million deposits are currently protected in England and Wales, with an average value of £1,175.
-The market splits roughly 54% custodial / 46% insured across the three approved schemes.
-A minority of tenancies end in formal dispute, but of that minority the data is consistent: cleaning accounts for more than half of all deposit disputes, with damage second and rent arrears third.
+Around 4.7 million deposits are currently protected in England and Wales, at an average value of £1,175.
+The market splits roughly 54% custodial to 46% insured across the three approved schemes.
+Only a minority of tenancies end in formal dispute, but within that minority the ranking holds steady year to year: cleaning accounts for the largest share by a clear margin, then damage, then rent arrears.

-The landlord deposit deduction guide that follows assumes a baseline you may not already have: a robust inventory at check-in, mid-term evidence where relevant, and a contemporaneous check-out report.
-Without those three pieces, even legitimate deductions struggle at adjudication.
-Adjudicators decide on the balance of probabilities, and the central lesson of any landlord deposit deduction guide is that the burden of proof falls on the landlord to justify any deduction — not on the tenant to prove the property was returned in good order.
+Everything that follows assumes a baseline you may not yet have in place: a thorough inventory at check-in, mid-term evidence where it’s relevant, and a contemporaneous check-out report.
+Without those three, even legitimate deductions struggle at adjudication.
+Adjudicators decide on the balance of probabilities, and the burden sits with the landlord.
+You have to justify the deduction; the tenant doesn’t have to prove they handed the property back in good order.

 The Renters’ Rights Act 2025 didn’t change the deposit framework directly.
 The 30-day protection rule, the 1-3× penalty for non-protection, and the Tenant Fees Act 2019 cap (5 weeks for annual rent under £50,000; 6 weeks for £50,000 and above) all carry over.
-What did change is that every existing assured shorthold tenancy converted to an assured periodic tenancy on 1 May 2026 — and the prescribed information needs revisiting at that conversion.
+What did change is that every existing assured shorthold tenancy converted to an assured periodic tenancy on 1 May 2026, and the prescribed information needs revisiting at that conversion.

 The 30-day protection rule and prescribed information